royn5618/DBPedia-Data-Scraping-using-Python/DataAnalysis/README.md

-# Data Analysis of the Collected Data
+# Analysis of the Collected Data